Documentation

 Dowty's original flat-counting ASP #

 [Dow91]'s Argument Selection Principle uses flat counting: the argument with the greatest number of Proto-Agent entailments is subject.
-The library's default ASP uses lattice comparison ([Gri11], [davis-koenig-2000]), which handles priority and fixes anomalies like arrive.
+The library's default ASP uses lattice comparison ([Gri11], [DK00b]), which handles priority and fixes anomalies like arrive.
 This study file preserves Dowty's original counting-based predictions to document where they succeed and where they diverge from the modern approach.

 Key predictions formalized #